 - Seafood products have widely varying environmental impacts: overfishing or intensive fish farms pose many problems in terms of biodiversity in particular.
-Care should be taken to consume them only in season and to avoid endangered species.
+Caution should be taken to consume them only in season and to avoid endangered species.
 On the other hand, when fish stocks are well managed and products are reasonably consumed, seafood is a relatively environmentally friendly alternative to proteins such as beef in environmental terms.
-For more information on the consumption of seafood, do not hesitate to consult articles by our marine world expert, Niels de Girval.

 - The way in which your food is produced is as important as the type of food you eat: use local food to avoid the effects of transport, production limiting chemical inputs, meat/eggs/dairy products from animals raised under good conditions (pasture-raised, without antibiotics…).

-The ideas received are sometimes very complex in terms of the environmental impact of our diet is a question with many possible explanations where no answer will be absolutely correct.
-Studies are contradictory, and it is difficult to disentangle the truth from what is false.
-In the end, it is often common sense that an industrial product is almost always more harmful to the environment than locally produced food, through healthy and non-intensive agricultural practices.
+The environmental impact of our diet is a question with many possible explanations where no answer will be absolutely correct.
+Studies are contradictory, and it is difficult to untwist what’s true and what’s false.
+In the end, it is often common sense that an industrial product is almost always more harmful to the environment than locally produced food that’s produced using healthy and non-intensive agricultural practices.
 And this is good, since it corresponds to the expectations of consumers, who, in our latest study, plebiscitated a more extensive and reasoned agriculture.

 So, are you ready to start an eco-friendly diet?